forta-network/docs/docs/scanner-quickstart.md

 ### Initialize Forta Directory

-For the first time, you will need to set ($FORTA_PASSPHRASE) or provide the --passphrase flag so the CLI can generate and store your private key safely.
+Initialization creates a private key that will sign the alerts from your scan node.
+You must set the $FORTA_PASSPHRASE environment variable or provide the --passphrase flag to the `init` command.

 Initialize Forta using the `forta init` command